 2.1 Study setting, population and ethics

 Samples for this project were made available as part of a larger prospective longitudinal cohort study on Group B Streptococcus infection, conducted between 1st January and 31st December 2014, in an urban area of The Gambia, West Africa (34).
 The Gambia is a low-income country with an estimated 79,000 births annually and an infant mortality rate of 42/1000 (2016) (35).
 Moreover, 47% of infants are exclusively breastfed under 6 months and 98% breastfed (mixed and exclusive) beyond the first year of life (2013) (35).
-The cohort in this sub-project consisted of 100 consecutive pregnant women and their infants followed up postpartum in two government health centres offering antenatal care to women.
+The cohort in this sub-project consisted of 100 consecutive pregnant women and their infants followed up across the first 2-3 months postpartum in two government health centres offering antenatal care to women.
 These centres were considered representative samples of the standard of care available to Gambian women in urban settings, with a combined birth rate of approximately 12,500 births annually(34).
 Women between the ages of 18 to 40 years who had a negative HIV test and low-risk, singleton pregnancy (no evidence of pre-eclampsia, cardiomyopathy, maternal gestational diabetes, placenta praevia, twin pregnancy) were recruited in the final trimester of pregnancy after giving informed consent.
 They were excluded if they did not plan to breastfeed or remain in the nearby area for the first three months postpartum.
 Infant exclusion criteria included marked prematurity (<32 weeks gestation), low birth weight (<2.5kg), congenital abnormalities or requiring resuscitation at the time of delivery with subsequent transfer to a neonatal unit.
 Further demographic and recruitment details, including eligibility, inclusion and exclusion criteria and consent protocol, are summarised in Figure 1 and have previously been published (34).
 The study was approved by the joint Gambian Government/Medical Research Council Research Ethics Committee, SCC 1350 V4.

 2.2 Data collection

-Following birth, participants were monitored daily at home until day 6 and then asked to return to the clinic between day 6089 Details were documented via standardised questionnaires and included maternal factors (age, ethnic origin, gravida, parity, weight, blood pressure, hemoglobin concentration, illnesses in pregnancy, use of antibiotics/medications/ traditional medicines/antimalarial prophylaxis) and infant factors (anthropometry, sex, morbidity, vaccinations, vital signs, feeding).
+Following birth, participants were monitored daily at home until day 6 and then asked to return to the clinic for a final visit which was scheduled between day 60-89 postpartum.
+Details were documented via standardised questionnaires and included maternal factors (age, ethnic origin, gravida, parity, weight, blood pressure, hemoglobin concentration, illnesses in pregnancy, use of antibiotics/medications/ traditional medicines/antimalarial prophylaxis) and infant factors (anthropometry, sex, morbidity, vaccinations, vital signs, feeding).
 Full details on data collection have been described previously (34).
-Anthropometric measures were performed by trained field nurses at birth and at ; infant weight was measured using electronic baby scales (model 336; Seca, UK), to the nearest 0.01 kg.
+Anthropometric measures were performed by trained field nurses at birth and at the final visit; infant weight was measured using electronic baby scales (model 336; Seca, UK), to the nearest 0.01 kg.
 Weight-for-age Z score (WAZ) was calculated based on the WHO growth standards (36).

 2.3 Colostrum and breast milk sample collection

-Colostrum was collected within 12 hours of birth and mature BM After washing their hands with soap, mothers wiped each breast with a 0.02% chlorhexidine wipe and then hand-expressed their milk prior to feeding their infant; the first 0.5mls was discarded and then 2-3mL of colostrum and 4-5mL of BM was collected from both breasts into sterile plastic containers.
+Colostrum was collected within 12 hours of birth and mature BM was collected at the final visit.
+After washing their hands with soap, mothers wiped each breast with a 0.02% chlorhexidine wipe and then hand-expressed their milk prior to feeding their infant; the first 0.5mls was discarded and then 2-3mL of colostrum and 4-5mL of BM was collected from both breasts into sterile plastic containers.
 Milk samples were immediately stored on cold packs at 4°C and transported to the laboratory within 6 hours of collection (37,38).

 2.4 Laboratory procedures